stacks-network/stacks-core/docs/mutation-testing.md

           esac
         done < all_mutants.txt
    ```
-4. based on the package required to run the mutants for
+4. Based on the package required to run the mutants for
-   a. stackslib package
+   a.
+Stackslib package
    ```sh
     regex_pattern=$(sed 's/[][()\.^$*+?{}|]/\\&/g' "mutants_by_package/stackslib.txt" | paste -sd'|' -)